 In the U.S. and most other countries, no title protection exists for the terms “financial advisor” or “financial planner.”
 That means anyone can hang a shingle and offer financial advice, whether it’s related to insurance, investments, or comprehensive financial planning.
 Over time, some advisors started using credentials to help differentiate themselves and the services they offer, and that created a market for even more education and certification programs.

 The Financial Industry Regulatory Authority, or FINRA, has devoted an entire section of its website to help consumers decipher more than 100 professional designations, but just reading through the various designations and their requirements may not be enough to help you evaluate whether a credential is rigorous enough.
+Understanding financial advisor credentials can help you better evaluate an advisor’s qualifications.
 Here are some of the more popular designations you’ll encounter as you seek an advisor:

 Certified Public Accountant

-The Certified Public Accountant, or CPA designation, should be familiar to most people because it’s considered the gold standard for accounting and tax professionals.
+The Certified Public Accountant, or CPA designation, should be familiar to most people because it’s widely recognized for accounting and tax professionals.
 It’s offered and recognized in all 50 states, the District of Columbia and four U.S. territories, and U.S. CPAs are often members of the American Institute of CPAs (AICPA), which sets the ethical standards for the profession.
+This is one of the most recognized types of financial advisor credentials for professionals specializing in tax and accounting.

 Personal Financial Specialist